planetfederal/workshops/workshops/geogig/doc/source/cmd/setup.rst

 With our layer styled, our data is now ready to be versioned.
 Feel free to explore the layer by zooming and panning around the map window.

 .. note:: Now is a good time to **save your project**.
 You should save your project periodically to prevent loss.
-A good name for the file would be :file:`geogig.qgs`.
+A good name for the file would be :file:`bikepdx.qgs`.

 (Optional) Add a background layer
 ---------------------------------